Jackknife Empirical Likelihood Ratio Test for Cauchy Distribution: Simulation study

 \section{Simulation study}

 In this section, a comprehensive simulation study is presented to evaluate the empirical power of the new tests relative to established methods.
-All computations for this and the subsequent sections were carried out using the statistical software R. The simulations were conducted at significance level \( \alpha = 0.05 \) and for sample sizes \( n = 20, 40, 60, 80, \) and \( 100 \).
+All computations for this and the subsequent sections were carried out using the statistical software R. The simulations were conducted at a significance level \( \alpha = 0.05 \) and for sample sizes \( n = 20, 40, 60, 80, \) and \( 100 \).
 To evaluate the empirical power of the newly proposed tests in comparison with the following established tests for the Cauchy distribution: \begin{itemize} \item The classical Kolmogorov-Smirnov $(KS_n)$ test:

 where $F(x)$ is the c.d.f. defined in $(\ref{cdf})$. \item Cram\'{e}r-von Mises $(CM_n)$ test:

 \item Modified Anderson-Darling $(MA_n)$ test:

 where $X_{(\cdot)}$ denotes the order statistics. \item Likelihood ratio based, \cite{zhang2002powerful} tests: